 Orkney Islands Council provided £0.017m representing 8.5% of the requisition funding for the Partnership and holds 1 of the 8 votes on the Board.
-Orkney Islands Council also provided £0.005m towards the cost of the Partnership employing a Public Transport Information Officer.
+Orkney Islands Council also provided £0.005m towards the cost of the Partnership employing a Public Transport Information Officer, £0010m towards Urban Foresight project, and £0.026m towards the EVIF project.